Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 Download or git clone from [repo](https://github.com/https://github.com/Python-Test-Engineer/PyTest-Full-Stack).

+Follow installation instructuins in the README.md or the 1-2-3 of:

+1. `pip install -r requirements.txt`.
+2. `playwright install` to load Playwright browsers.
+3. `python -m pytest -v` to run over 200 tests.

 For prettier general console output, Rich and PyBoxen, built on Rich, are used.

-PyTest-sugar, an excellent plugin, was used but with the inclusion of the pytest_terminal_summary hook in the conftest.py file of PyTest-Full-Stack, we have rich console output that is configurable and customisable.
+PyTest-sugar, an excellent plugin, was used but with the inclusion of the pytest_terminal_summary hook in the conftest.py file of PyTest-Full-Stack, we have a coloruful and decorative console output that is configurable and customisable (see YouTube guide below).

 ## YouTube Videos